 Students giving a spoken presentation at the Spring Meeting will be considered for the Charles A. Lockwood Prize and Medal.
 There is also a prize for the best poster presentation.
 A list of former prize-winners is located on the Medals page.

-For any meetings, Johanna is happy to help to organise affordable accommodation for students who are attending.
-Please contact her on email@example.com if you are interested, or have any other questions relating to the meetings.
+For any meetings, Stuart is happy to help to organise affordable accommodation for students who are attending.
+Please contact him on firstname.lastname@example.org if you are interested, or have any other questions relating to the meetings.